Skip to main content

 What are the symptoms of menopause?

 The menopausal transition affects each person differently.
 Some women can breeze through this time with no changes except irregular menstrual periods.
 Others, however, experience a variety of physical symptoms ranging from mild to debilitating.
-Menopause symptoms can include:
+Menopause symptoms can include (but not be limited to):

 • Unexplained weight gain